sag13684/searchindex_wipe/README.txt

 -- CONFIGURATION --

-* To clear the search go to Administration » Configuration » Search and metadata » Search settings.
+* To clear the search index, go to Administration » Configuration » Search and metadata » Search settings.
   Hit on Wipe Index button next to Re-index site button.